adarsh-crafts/llama-llm-from-scratch/README.md

 ---

 ## Detailed Documentation
-For a deeper, mathematical breakdown of the core components, please refer to the documents in the `docs/` folder:
+For a deeper, mathematical breakdown of the core LLaMA-inspired components, please refer to the documents in the `docs/` folder:

 * **[A Deep Dive into the Multi-Head Attention Mechanism](./docs/multi_head_attention.md)**
 * *(RoPE document - coming soon!)*